Highlights so far: Great British Plastics Challenge

 Following the talk, we heard from two students about what they’d pledged to do for the #PlasticsChallenge:

-Thank you Emma Howard Boyd, Roz Savage and Judith Batchelar for giving such fantastic talks, and thank you to the schools for hosting these speakers.
+Thank you Emma Howard Boyd, Roz Savage, Judith Batchelar, Sir James Bevan, Mike Coupe and Tanya Steele for giving such fantastic talks, and thank you to the schools for hosting these speakers.

 We would also like to say a big thanks to all the speakers who have spoken as part of the campaign so far including Robert Swannell CBE, Hugo Tagholm, Dr Zoe Laughlin, Niall Dunne and Tim Farron.
-Looking forward to hearing from our other campaign speakers over the coming weeks!
+Looking forward to hearing from our other campaign speakers when schools return after summer!

 Take part in the #PlasticsChallenge